 Limiting the number of guesses per second, or the total number of guesses before an account gets locked down, goes a long way to protect you from brute-force attacks.

-With encryption keys such limitations are not possible, so the best way to defend against a brute-force attack is to create a random password.
-A password manager can help, so to the diceware technique.
+With encryption keys such limitations are not possible, so the best way to defend against a brute-force attack is to use a random password generator, either as a standalone tool or as part of a password manager.
+You can also use the Diceware technique.